neurogenetics/LRRK2_conditional_v3/README.md

 		--outfile toProxy.${line%%.*}.txt --B-or-C B; fi done

-#the PD files are ready for meta-analysis, the proxy files need more reformatting…
+# The PD files are ready for meta-analysis, the proxy files need more reformatting…

 ```